PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 To support rootfs updates, MBL devices have two root file system partitions called:

 - **active** bank: a partition containing the root file system for the running system.
-- **inactive** bank: a partition available to receive firmware updates.
+- **inactive** bank: a partition available to receive a rootfs update payload.

 After receiving a payload file containing a rootfs update, MBL: